 With Biden as Michigan's projected winner and the apparent winner in Wisconsin, he's at 253 electoral votes.
 He needs to reach 270 to win, and he has a few ways to get there.

 If Biden wins Pennsylvania, which has 20 electoral votes, then he's over the top then and there.
-As of Thursday, Trump is leading in Pennsylvania, so that's far from a sure bet for Biden.
+As of Friday, Biden inched ahead of Trump by nearly 5,600 votes.

-He could also make up the missing 17 electoral votes with a combination of any two other outstanding states, like Arizona and Nevada (where he's leading), or one of those plus North Carolina (15 electoral votes), or Georgia (16 electoral votes).
+He could also make up the missing 17 electoral votes with a combination of any two other outstanding states.
+He's leading in Arizona (11 electoral votes) and Nevada (6 votes), and just inched ahead of Trump in Georgia (16 votes) Friday morning.
+North Carolina, where Trump maintains his lead, has15 electoral votes.

 Ways Trump can win